crowdsourcing-class/crowdsourcing-class.github.io/assignments/pa1.md

 # Crowdsourcing and Human Computation

-##Programming Assignment 1 : Due TBA
+##Programming Assignment 1 : Due Wednesday, September 11

 In this assignment, we will be collecting data from Twitter which we will use to train our sentiment classifiers.
 Scraping Twitter for news and sentiment data has become a huge deal for businesses and researchers, and not *just* because people care about [kittens](https://twitter.com/CatsPorn/status/367992670745927680/photo/1).
 Governments and academics are interested in whether Twitter and other [social media can reveal breaking news](http://homepages.inf.ed.ac.uk/miles/papers/short-breaking.pdf) before news networks can, and [many investors](http://www.sntmnt.com/), despite all [economic theory](http://en.wikipedia.org/wiki/Efficient_market_hypothesis), believe social media can help them beat the market.
 Being able to use Twitter data at scale is a great skill for graduating computer scientists and business-minded students, and not a bad starting point for those of you who want to get rich ([boost UPenn's ranking!](http://www.forbes.com/2008/05/19/billionaires-harvard-education-biz-billies-cx_af_0519billieu_slide_4.html)) and spend your 30s sipping cocktails on rooftop terraces.